 The city has been funding local events using Lodging Tax for over ten years.
 The process has verified and there is limited documentation of the programs structure or approach beyond five years ago.
-Through recent audits (2020-2021) and meetings with the city attorney some inconsistencies were discovered.
-Examples include, how criteria was evaluated, the application process and windows, Parks city events being required to participate and some funded events did not aligned with RCW 68.28.
-Additionally, while many city grants and contracts that are for amounts less than \$50k are process administratively, the Tourism grants have gone through council.
+Through recent audits (2020-2021) and meetings with the city attorney, some inconsistencies were discovered.
+Examples include, how criteria were evaluated, the application process and windows, Parks city events being required to participate, and some funded events did not align with RCW 68.28.
+Additionally, while many City grants and contracts that are for amounts less than \$50k are processed administratively, the Tourism grants have gone through council.
 This is neither correct nor incorrect.
-It is an acceptable process.
+It is an acceptable process for these grants.

-As of 2022 the city has revised the criteria for the grant awards in response to LTAC and council feedback, as well as to ensure better alignment with RCW 68.28.
+As of 2022, the city has revised the criteria for the grant awards in response to LTAC and council feedback, as well as to ensure better alignment with RCW 68.28.
 In response to council's feedback requesting reduced subjectivity in the evaluation of the grants, a weighted ranking method was created.
 It has been revised twice since its creation in 2021 and will be refined annually as needed.

-Per the City Attorney RCW 68.28 states that the legislative authority shall appoint LTAC board members.
-However, when speaking about who makes the decision on the grants it states that LTAC shall make grant recommendation to the Municipality.
+Per the City Attorney, RCW 68.28 states that the legislative authority shall appoint LTAC board members.
+However, when speaking about who makes the decision on the grants, it states that LTAC shall make grant recommendation to the Municipality.
 It does not state the legislative body.
 Due to this language, it was confirmed that it does offer some flexibility in how grant decisions are made.
 Examples below:

-- LTAC recommends to City Council this was the common approach we found among other cities - LTAC recommends criteria and weighted evaluation for approval to CC and then upon approval their recommendation on grants is given final decision by an administrative designee - 3.
-LTAC recommends to an Administrative designee.
+- 1. LTAC recommends to City Council this was the common approach we found among other cities. - 2.
+LTAC recommends criteria and weighted evaluation for approval to City Council and then upon approval, their recommendation on grants is given final decision by an administrative designee. - 3.
+LTAC recommends to an administrative designee.

-Currently staff does not recommend change but does suggest the discussion continue.
+Currently staff does not recommend change from the current process, but does suggest the discussion continue.

-Grants are typically opened once per year but will be made available twice in 2022 in response to the uncertainty the pandemic has created.
+Grants are typically opened once per year but were made available twice in 2022 in response to the uncertainty the pandemic created.

 It is common that in previous years the end fund balance has been used to supplement and award all grant applications.
-2020- present Lodging tax revenue has decline dramatically.
-If not strategic, the end fund balance could be depleted over a few years.
+In 2020- present lodging tax revenues declined dramatically.
+If the City is not strategic, the end fund balance could be depleted over a few years.